Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 We now consider tests varying $h_0$.
 In the bottom-trapped ($|f|>\omega$) case, the simulated data matches the scaling predicted by the $F_{\text{SAH3d}}$ parametrisation (Figure~\ref{fig:3dtidaltests}d).
-However, for our choice of parameters, the simulated stress underestimates $F_{\text{SAH3d}}$ more than in the two-dimensional case.
-In particular, $F_{\text{SAH3d}}$ overestimated the simulation data by an average of $146\%$ in three dimensions, compared to $118\%$ in two-dimensions.
-In the case where $|f|<\omega$ there is then a qualitative difference between the computed stress profile and that predicted by $F_{\text{SAH3d}}$, depending on whether the hill width $W$ is small or large (Figures \ref{fig:3dtidaltests}f and \ref{fig:3dtidaltests}g).
+However, for our choice of parameters, $F_{\text{SAH3d}}$ overestimates the simulated stress by more than in the two-dimensional case.
+In particular, over all the tests we performed, $F_{\text{SAH3d}}$ was on average $46\%$ larger than the simulated stress in three dimensions, compared to $18\%$ for $F_{\text{SAH2d}}$ in two-dimensions.
+In the case where $|f|<\omega$ there is then a qualitative difference between the computed stress profile and that predicted by $F_{\text{SAH3d}}$, depending on whether the hill width $W$ is small or large (Figures~\ref{fig:3dtidaltests}e and \ref{fig:3dtidaltests}f).
 To account for this difference, we let $\widetilde{F}_{\text{SAH3d}}$ be equal to $F_{\text{SAH3d}}$ but with the velocity scaling $\widetilde{U}_m$ (Equation \eqref{tildeum}) discussed in the two-dimensional setting.
-For large $W$ (Figure~\ref{fig:3dtidaltests}f), the scaling of the simulated stress is the same as in the two-dimensional case.
-Namely, it matches the stress profile predicted by $\widetilde{F}_{\text{SAH3d}}$ until $h_0\approx H$.
-However, for our default width $W=5000\ m$, the simulated stress only matches $\widetilde{F}_{\text{SAH3d}}$ for small--medium values of $h_0$ (Figure~\ref{fig:3dtidaltests}e).
+For large $W$ (Figure~\ref{fig:3dtidaltests}f), the scaling of the stress is the same as in the two-dimensional case.
+Namely, $\widetilde{F}_{\text{SAH3d}}$ matches the stress profile until $h_0\approx H$.
+However, for our default width $W=5000\ m$, $\widetilde{F}_{\text{SAH3d}}$ only matches the simulated stress for small--medium values of $h_0$ (Figure~\ref{fig:3dtidaltests}e).
 Then, for $h_0\gtrsim 500\ m$, the stress is much closer to the unscaled $F_{\text{SAH3d}}$ parametrisation.
-This is not entirely unexpected as provided $W$ is not too large, we expect some of the current to flow around the hill, rather than be forced over the top as in the two-dimensional case.
+Since $\widetilde{F}_{\text{SAH3d}}$ is only slightly larger than $F_{\text{SAH3d}}$ for small hill heights, it thus seems reasonable to just apply the unscaled parametrisation $F_{\text{SAH3d}}$ for all values of $h_0$ in this ``small $W$" regime.
+We remark that this regime shift for smaller $W$ is not entirely unexpected, as provided $W$ is not too large, we expect some of the current to flow around the hill, rather than be forced over the top as in the two-dimensional case.
+Future work should identify more precisely at what values of $W$ this regime shift occurs.